-Colorado’s “stop and identify” laws require you to show the police your ID if the police 1) pull you over for a traffic violation, or 2) detain you on a reasonable belief of criminal activity.
+Colorado’s “stop and identify” laws require you to show the police your ID if the police

-But aside from those two instances, you are not required to identify yourself to police or to answer their questions.
+But aside from those two instances, you are not required to identify yourself to the police or to answer their questions.

 There are two instances of police contact where Colorado law requires you to show law enforcement your identification (if they ask):

 - You allegedly commit a traffic violation, and the police conduct a traffic stop.
-Note that you also have to show police your registration and proof of insurance in addition to your driver’s license (if they ask); or1
+Note that you also have to show the police your registration and proof of insurance in addition to your driver’s license (if they ask); or1

 - The police detain you because they suspect you have – or are about to – break the law.
-Note that if you do not have your ID on you, you still have to tell police your name and address (if they ask).
+Note that if you do not have your ID on you, you still have to tell the police your name and address (if they ask).

 Note that if you are a passenger in a car during a traffic stop, you do not have to show the police your ID.
 Only the driver does.
 But if the police suspect you of committing a crime, then you would have to show your ID.3